google/yggdrasil-decision-forests/documentation/learners.md

 dataset (sampled with replacement).

-The algorithm is unique in that it is robust to overfitting, even in extreme cases e.g. when there is more features than training examples.
+The algorithm is unique in that it is robust to overfitting, even in extreme cases e.g. when there are more features than training examples.

 It is probably the most well-known of the Decision Forest training algorithms.